AnjoSs/objective-framework/README.md

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/32839252/110791450-85f15380-8272-11eb-9473-1e473c4248de.png">

-An Objective can consist of desired Data Object states and enabled Tasks.
+An Objective regards one execution state and can consist of desired Data Object states and enabled Tasks.
+The semantic for Data Objects and desired states is that for a chosen state at least one Data Object with that state should exist.
+All options connected with the logic AND.

 For the desired input, the state space query is automatically compiled.
 It can be copied and used for the analysis in [CPN Tools](http://cpntools.org).
 The CPN-representation of the example can be found in `example/conference.cpn`.